CodeArtistMX/IsometricSorting/IsometricSorting/Assets/IsometricSpriteSorting/ReadMe.txt

 /// Credit:
-This asset is completely free for anyone to use.
-(MIT License) Credit is not necessary but very appreciated.
+Credit is not necessary but very appreciated.
 There is also a link for donations in my website if you feel generous.
-If you got more questions, I made an In-Depth article at: https://codeartist.mx/tutorials/isometric-sorting You can also contribute to make this asset better at the git project repository: https://github.com/CodeArtistMX/IsometricSorting
+If you got more questions, I made an In-Depth article at: https://codeartist.mx/tutorials/isometric-sorting You can also contribute to following versions of this asset at the Git repository: https://github.com/CodeArtistMX/IsometricSorting

 Good luck in your project!
 Rodrigo Fernandez Diaz